apache/cassandra/doc/source/operating/audit_logging.rst

 - All database commands executed via Native protocol (CQL) attempted or successfully executed.

+Limitations
+^^^^^^^^^^^

+Executing prepared statements will log the query as provided by the client in the prepare call, along with the execution time stamp and all other attributes (see below).
+Actual values bound for prepared statement execution will not show up in the audit log.

 What does it log
 ^^^^^^^^^^^^^^^^^^^
 Each audit log implementation has access to the following attributes, and for the default text based logger these fields are concatenated with `|` s to yield the final message.